Meet Our PhD Students

 Jamie Bryson is currently a PhD student in the Near Eastern and Judaic Studies Department at Brandeis, focusing on Bible and the ancient Near East.
 He has a strong research interest in the Dead Sea Scrolls, and more specifically how they can inform our understanding of the formation of the Hebrew Bible in the cultural context of Second Temple Judaism.
 He holds a Bachelor of Arts from the University of South Carolina, a Master of Divinity from Columbia International University, and a Master of Arts from Brandeis University.

-Robert DeBoard received his M.A. in History from Baylor University, where he wrote his thesis on British security and counter-insurgency in Mandatory Palestine.
-Additionally, he worked at Baylor’s Institute for Oral History on the Texas Holocaust Liberator’s Project.
-Robert’s research interests include military history and foreign policy in the Middle East, as well as the Mandatory Period in Palestine and Israel in the Cold War.
+Robert DeBoard received his MA in History from Baylor University, where he wrote Robert DeBoardhis thesis on British security and counter-insurgency in Mandatory Palestine.
+Additionally, he worked at Baylor's Institute for Oral History on the Texas Holocaust Liberator's Project.
+Robert's research interests include military history and foreign policy in the Middle East, as well as the Mandatory Period in Palestine and Israel in the Cold War.
 Tentatively, his research at Brandeis will focus on Israeli defense strategy in the 1950s.

 Sarah (Sari) Fein is a PhD student in the department of Near Eastern and Judaic Studies, focusing on Bible and the Ancient Near East.
-She studies the literature of the Second Temple period, which includes "Rewritten Bible," and both written and visual midrash.
-She is especially interested in how this literature changed, challenged, or developed the role of women in the Hebrew Bible.
-Sari holds a MTS in Hebrew Bible/Old Testament from Harvard Divinity School, a MS in Special Education from CUNY Hunter College, and a BA with honors in Religion from Oberlin College.
-In her free time, she enjoys yoga, cooking, singing, teaching Hebrew School, and watching Doctor Who with her husband and their cat.
+She is especially interested in how early Jewish art and literature changed, challenged, and developed the role of women in the Hebrew Bible.
+Sari holds an MTS in Hebrew Bible/Old Testament from Harvard Divinity School, an MS in Special Education from CUNY Hunter College, and a BA with honors in Religion from Oberlin College.
+She lives in Newton with her husband, their baby daughter, and their cat.

 Ari Moshkovski, Schusterman Scholar, is a PhD student focusing on the history and politics of Israel and the contemporary Middle East.
 Ari holds a B.A.
 (Summa Cum Laude, Phi Beta Kappa) in Jewish Studies and Political Science, and an M.A. in History from Queens College, CUNY.
 At Queens College, he engaged in extensive research and curriculum development on Israel and the Middle East as part of a project funded by the Clinton Global Initiative and the Ford Foundation.
 He was also a co-founder of the Queens College Center for Ethnic, Racial and Religious Understanding under a grant from the United States Department of Education.
 Ari's research interests focus on the nexus between religion, narrative, and security in shaping Israeli foreign policy.
 During the 2012-2013 term, Ari served on the Graduate Council of Arts and Sciences and the Dean of Arts and Sciences Mentoring Award Committee.

-Jared Pfost is a PhD student in Bible and the Ancient Near East.
+Jared Pfost is a doctoral student in Bible and the Ancient Near East.
 He holds a BA from Brigham Young University in Ancient Near Eastern Studies.
-His research is primarily focused on the impact that Mesopotamian literature and culture had on ancient Israel and the creation of the Hebrew Bible.
-This specifically includes the way in which biblical authors used and reformulated Mesopotamian texts and traditions.
-He is also interested in the study of narratology in ancient Near Eastern literature.
+His research interests are primarily focused on the impact Mesopotamian literature and culture had on ancient Israel and the creation of the Hebrew Bible, especially the ways in which biblical authors used and reformulated Mesopotamian texts and traditions.
+He specifically seeks to illuminate the chronological relationships between Pentateuchal sources based on their potential reliance on other ancient Near Eastern texts.
+Jared is also interested in the history of religions and how ancient beliefs and traditions continue to influence our world today.

 Amber Taylor graduated Cum Laude from Brigham Young University in Spanish Translation, and completed her MA at Brandeis in 2012.
 She is currently a Schusterman Fellow researching American Christian relations with the State of Israel, particularly relating to Christian pilgrimage in the Jewish State.
 Amber is fluent in Spanish and Hebrew, and plans to master Biblical Hebrew and Arabic for her research.